MontiCore/EmbeddedMontiArc/README.md

 Command line Options:

 ```
 -cg, --chess-gui        Start with a Chess GUI
 -dg, --doppelkopf-gui   Start with a Doppelkopf GUI
 -nc, --no-cli           Disable the CLI
 -dm, --debug-mode       Enable the debug mode
 -mr, --manual-random    Enable manual control over the random role
+-wt, --with-types       Use features for strongly typed models
 ```

 ---